Karp Family Foundation

 Based on the foundation's documented patterns, relationship-building opportunities include:

 • Boston Youth Sanctuary Connection: Stephen Karp chairs the board of Boston Youth Sanctuary, founded by his daughter Jana Karp.
-Youth-serving organizations in Boston that collaborate with or complement Boston Youth Sanctuary's mission may find potential alignment.
+Youth-serving organisations in Boston that collaborate with or complement Boston Youth Sanctuary's mission may find potential alignment.

 Decision Timeline